xmjiao/mumps4m-openmp/README.md

 ## Binary Distributions of Static Libraries

-If you want to link MUMPS into your own MEX files for MATLAB, you can download the following static libraries.
+If you want to link MUMPS into your own MEX files for MATLAB, for example to support single-precision arithmetic, you can download the following prebuilt static libraries of MUMPS, OpenBLAS, and METIS.
 See https://github.com/xmjiao/libmumps4m-openmp/tree/main/recipe/MATLAB to see how these files can be used in the `mex` command.

 |        | Static libraries |